 Because of what I mean by life coaching (described in detail above), I am living in line with my beliefs as long as I am trying to be honest with myself as I learn and practice engaging with and loving the mystery of life and figuring out what holds me back or makes me suffer — because things still do: things in my own mind of course.

 “Order and control” are no longer my goal.
 Now I want to enjoy trying to live wholly — embracing the rapture of being alive no matter what’s going on.
-This process is messy, but it feels so very good.
+This process can be messy, but it feels so very good.
 And good things happen seemingly magically.
 That’s why I focus my coaching on getting what you desire — it’s one of the best things I know how to do.
 That’s a shockingly bold statement, huh.

 Why do you coach?

 Because I know all of us can live as our hearts desire and it’s best for the world that we do so: when we live in alignment with our true selves, we do good, make good, love good.
 So it’s good for other people to get what they want, and, since I so thoroughly enjoy coaching, it’s good for me… and all that is good for the world.
 Win, win, win.

 Why is your header picture not from your garden?